OatApiwat/-hobby-openCV_training/README.md

 # -hobby-openCV_training
-## This project will tech yo about basic of openvCV
+## This project will teach yo about basic of openvCV